 Interpretation: A DSCR of 0.90 shows the property’s income doesn’t cover debt, making it unlikely to qualify for a standard DSCR loan.

-These examples highlight how rental income and expenses drive the DSCR loan meaning.
+These examples show how rent and expenses drive the ratio.
 Accurate projections are critical.

 - Repayment Source: The property is the primary repayment source, not personal income.